AlienMajik/pwnagotchi_plugins/README.md

 🚀 Probenpwn Plugin - Pwnagotchi! 🚀

-The Probenpwn Plugin is a more aggressive and enhanced version of the original Instattack by Sniffleupagus, now supercharged for maximum Wi-Fi handshake captures! 🔥
+The Probenpwn Plugin is a more aggressive and enhanced version of the original Instattack by Sniffleupagus, now supercharged for maximum Wi-Fi handshake captures! 🔥 his updated version (2.0.0) brings a host of new features, including richer data collection, smarter snooper detection, whitelisting, automatic data pruning, and an improved web interface.
 If you’ve used Instattack, you’ll love Probenpwn — it combines deauthentication and association attacks in one powerful tool, designed to help you capture handshakes faster and more efficiently.
 With the latest updates, it now features dynamic attack tuning, randomization, watchdog recovery, performance stats, and more!
 Key Features: